Pfizer Vaccine Effective Against New COVID Variant

 Veuer’s Tony Spitz has the details.

-New research suggests that Pfizer’s COVID-19 vaccine can protect against a mutation found in two easier-to-spread variants of..
+New research suggests that Pfizer's COVID-19 vaccine can protect against a mutation found in two easier-to-spread variants of the..

-But company says it still has to test it against a new wrinkle in one of those emerging, highly contagious variants.
+BEIJING — A city in northern China is offering rewards of 500 yuan ($77) for anyone who reports on a resident who has not taken a..